-Guardianship Alternatives and Transfer-of-Rights (GATOR) is a 4-year project funded in 2019 by the Institute on Education Science at the US Department of Education.
-GATOR aims to explore the relationship between special educators’ transfer-of-rights and guardianship discussions and key predictors of transition outcomes for students with intellectual and developmental disabilities (IDD).
+Guardianship Alternatives and Transfer-of-Rights (GATOR) explores the relationship between special educators' transfer-of-rights and guardianship discussions and key predictors of transition outcomes for students with intellectual and developmental disabilities (IDD).

-- Write a 50-state analysis of special education transfer-of-rights laws
+- Compose a 50-state analysis of special education transfer-of-rights laws

 - Interview national experts on guardianship and supported decision making in the context of transition planning